 Other BBC records indicate that a repeat of The Three Doctors was purchased by "Dubai" by late 1977, and there is certainly a window of four episodes at the tail end of the Tom Baker run in 1977 to accommodate this repeat.
 Again, it's possible that this second screening was broadcast in English – and was maybe a way of re-introducing the series to audiences in readiness for the series' move to the English-only Channel 33 in 1978?

 PAL colour video tapes including episodes from The Three Doctors, Planet of the Daleks (4-6 only), Death to the Daleks and Planet of the Spiders were returned to the BBC in 1991.
 The BBC had previously wiped its own copy of Death to the Daleks part one (it held only an edited PAL copy from Australia and a poor NTSC to PAL conversion from tapes sourced from North America), so that episode's return from Dubai meant the BBC once again had a complete copy of the serial in PAL.

-The fact that these returned tapes were in English indicates that the Arabic soundtracks were done as separate tracks rather than being dubbed onto the actual tapes themselves.
+The fact that these returned tapes were in English indicates that if the stories had been dubbed, the Arabic soundtracks were done as separate tracks rather than being dubbed onto the actual tapes themselves.

 We have not been able to ascertain when the Baker episodes commenced, but these would have aired on Channel 10.